Holographic geometry/real-space entanglement correspondence and metric reconstruction: The radial geometry/boundary CMI relation

 Direct computation of the entanglement measures poses significant challenges, with limited analytically solvable instances.
 The gauge/gravity duality, exemplified by the AdS/CFT correspondence, serves as a useful framework for investigating the entanglement phenomenon.
 Notably, the AdS/CFT correspondence stands out as one of the most extensively explored instances among various versions of holographic dualities.
 In a broader sense, the holographic principle posits that physics in boundary field theories can be encapsulated in gravitational theories within the bulk spacetime, and vice versa.

-A brief holographic prescription for the entanglement entropy goes as follows.
-In general, for a spacelike boundary codim-2 region $A$, its HRT surface $\varepsilon_A$ is defined as the minimum bulk codim-2 surface homologous to $A$, i.e. $\varepsilon_A$ and $A$ have the same boundary.
-The entanglement entropy is evaluated holographically at leading order as \cite{Ryu:2006bv}
+A brief holographic prescription for the entanglement entropy goes as follows. {Generally, the HRT surface $\varepsilon_A$ can be found as the extremal bulk surface homologous to the boundary region $A$, with the entanglement entropy evaluated holographically at leading order as \cite{Ryu:2006bv}:

 that is, $S(A)$ is proportional to the area of $\varepsilon_A$.
-In particular, the prescription can be simplified in the static case where one only needs to find $\varepsilon_A$, called the RT surface of $A$, on a single spacelike time slice of the bulk spacetime.
+A shortcut to fix this surface is the use of the max-min method \cite{Wall:2012uf}.} In static spacetimes, the method can be simplified as the RT prescription, i.e. searching for the minimal surface on the fixed spacelike time slice.

-Here we present the detailed result of the holographic entanglement entropy for a general {translationally} symmetric background geometry.
+Here we present the detailed result of the holographic entanglement entropy for a general translationally symmetric background geometry.
 We start from the following asymptotic AdS$_4$ spacetime with the metric in Poincare coordinates

 where $L$ denotes the AdS radius and the boundary is at {$z=0$}.
-The entanglement entropy can be evaluated in this coordinate system as \cite{Ahn:2024jkk}